NunoSempere/clarivoyance/list/index.md

 - ★★★ (UF, RP) Take-off speed: after automating 15% of labour, how long will it take until 60% of labour is automated?
   - Question note: 99%+ of labour has been already been automated, since most humans don't work on agriculture any more.
 This question asks about automating 15% and 60% of labour of the type done in 2023; see "recurring terms".

-- ★★ Less resolvable version of previous question: how long will it take to go from it being ★possible★ to automate 10% of labour using AI, to it being possible to automate 60%?
+- ★★ Less resolvable version of previous question: how long will it take to go from it being possible to automate 10% of labour using AI, to it being possible to automate 60%?

 - ★ By 2028/2033/2040 will any new company focused exclusively or near-exclusively on part of the semiconductor manufacturing chain reach a market capitalization of $1.75 trillion?